-Tips for increasing calories (continued)
+Vegetarian options for increasing calories (continued)

-Food How to use Nutritional supplements Examples are Ensure® and Boost®.
+Food How to Use Milk and alternatives Soy milk/soy yogurt Add powdered milk to whole milk, yogurt, mashed potatoes, puddings, custard, sauces, gravies, smoothies, milkshakes, soups, batters, cereals, and hot chocolate. • Choose yogurt and cheese made with a high percentage of fat. • Add whipping cream to fruit, puddings, pies, gelatin, pancakes, waffles, French toast, and hot chocolate.
+Use cream instead of milk in recipes. • Use cream cheese as a spread for breads and rolls.
+Add condensed milk to puddings and milkshakes.
+Meat alternatives Spread nut butters on soft breads. • Spread hummus on breads or use as a dip.
+Add ground nuts and seeds to yogurt, puddings, ice cream, baked goods, and cereals.
+Add an extra egg to baking mixes.
+Nutritional supplements Examples are Ensure[®] and Boost[®].
 Most people drink nutritional supplements straight from the bottle.
-But: If you find them too sweet, blend in tofu, plain yogurt, or milk › If you find them too thick, dilute with milk If you prefer warmer liquids, you could heat the supplement up but not to boiling.
+But: If you find them too sweet, blend in tofu, plain yogurt, or milk If you find them too thick, dilute with milk If you prefer warmer liquids, you could heat the supplement up but not to boiling.
 You could also add instant coffee to chocolate or vanilla supplement for a café au lait or café mocha Milk shakes/smoothies are also supplements that you can make at home by adding skim milk powder/protein powder.
 Experiment with some of your favorite foods and new recipes.